-1. Open the back door by lifting on the door handle.

-NOTE: To prevent accidental door closure, a safety latch locks the door open in the fully opened position while the catcher is being dumped.

-2. Orient the dump bag with one of the handle straps on the bag opening facing up.
+- 1. Open the back door by lifting on the door handle. - NOTE: When using the optional 6.7 bushel catcher, a safety latch locks the door open in the fully opened position while the catcher is being dumped to prevent accidental door closure. - 2.
+Orient the dump bag with one (or two) of the handle straps on the bag opening facing up.